ColeLab/ActflowToolbox/README.md

 Other included methods that can be used along with activity flow mapping (or not) include advanced versions of task-state functional connectivity, resting-state functional connectivity, and general linear modeling (multiple regression).
 Supporting methods such as preprocessing and simulations for validation are also included [planned].
 The primary focus (for now) is on fMRI and EEG/MEG data, but in principle these approaches can be applied to other kinds of data.

+This code repository was created by the Cole Neurocognition Lab at Rutgers University: http://www.colelab.org/ We are happy for others to contribute to the code as well (contact Michael Cole if you are interested).

 ### Included connectivity-activity mapping methods
 * Activity flow mapping (http://rdcu.be/kOJq)
 * Information transfer mapping (http://rdcu.be/wQ1M) [planned]